cedricfeist/kubernetes-hands-on/README.md

 ### 3. Declarative Deployments

-Before entering the next commands, take a look at the hostname-namespace, hostname-deployment, and hostname-service YAML files in the cloned repository.
+Before entering the next commands, take a look at the *hostname-namespace*, *hostname-deployment*, and *hostname-service* YAML files in the cloned repository.

 Once you have taken note of the configuration, apply the configuration stored in these files via the following commands.